2026 West Central Youth Baseball League Rules

 -

-All 6U league games shall be played with a 1 hour 30-minute time limit.
+All 6U league games shall be played with a 75 minute time limit.
+If the time limit expires, the current inning must be completed, unless the home team is winning.

 -